-Ever started working at a new company where they speak in acronyms that you don’t understand?
+Have you ever started working at a new company where they speak in acronyms that you don’t understand?
 It takes forever just to understand the language, let alone the actual process!
 Be sure to avoid this mistake when writing your process.
-Or, at least, include a reference of what those acronyms mean.
+Or, at least, include a reference to what those acronyms mean.

-A business process isn’t written and documented for the person who is already doing it.
-It is written for people who are coming in new or for reference for people who don’t know specific details.
+A business process isn’t written and documented for the person currently doing that process.
+Processes are written for people coming in new or as a reference for people who don’t know specific details.

 Be detailed.
 Walk through the entire process and note every little thing that you do along the way.
 Those details are what is going to make your expectations clear.

-When these issues arise, think of them as opportunities to streamline your business itself while you are simplifying your business process.
+When these issues arise, think of them as opportunities to streamline your business while simplifying your business process.
 When you examine these areas, you will sometimes find steps you can skip.
-You might find your employees have discovered a more efficient or effective way to do something that you had not thought of.
+You might find your employees have discovered a more efficient or effective way to do something you hadn’t thought of.
 You also might find that they didn’t understand the importance of why you needed it done the way you originally documented it.

-Those types of situations give you a training or coaching opportunity.
-Whys can be put into a process for instances like this, but, usually, they are unnecessary.
+Those types of situations give you, the owner, a training or coaching opportunity.
+“Whys” can be put into a process for instances like this, but, usually, they are unnecessary.

 Evolution of a Business Process